 Critique on the Bride Price, Dr. Kao-Ly Yang

 In Hmong wedding, the groom has to pay a price for his bride.
 This pride is named the 'Bride Price'.
 The bride price is different from the dowry that Hmong people called with a specific category khoom phij cuam, made of money and material gifts that parents offer to the new couple.
 One cannot either compare the bride price with the dowry or say the dowry compensates the bride pride.
-In fact, the symbol of the bride price is an intrinsic and fundamental element in the meaning of Hmong wedding.
+In fact, the symbol of the 'bride price' is an intrinsic and fundamental element in the meaning of Hmong wedding.
 As for the bride price, it is the core of the wedding.
-In term of sum of bride price, it is not a detail; in fact, it is the current preoccupation of all future grooms; theoretically, the sum added to the symbol of the bride price become a burden for marriage because it may reach phenomenal amount from $ 5,000 to $ 50,000 in the United States and from 3,000 euros to 15,000 euros in France in 2005.
+In term of sum of bride price, it is not a detail; in fact, it is the current preoccupation of all future grooms; theoretically, the sum added to the symbol of the bride price become a burden for marriage because it may reach phenomenal amount.
 The bride price reveals to be a compensation of the bride's breeding until her marriage.

 Why do Dowry and Bride Price Co-exist?